nklenk/VineyardDashboard/README.md

 All raspberry pi chips (newer) have it, but a cheaper 3rd party solution is somthing that should be considered.

+B.A.T.M.A.N. advanced (batman-adv) is a Layer 2 mesh networking protocol leveraged here to orchestrate the mesh nodes.
+More information can be found [here](Documents/meshProtocolBatman.md)

 ## Resources
 Relevant repo